These homemade ricotta gnocchi are so light and fluffy, and much quicker and easier to make than potato gnocchi!

 Step 2: Shape the gnocchi

 Then just cut them into chunks!
 The size doesn’t matter – it just depends on how big you want your dumplings to be.
-It doesn’t even matter if they’re not quite even – I definitely ended up with a few piddling little ones from the ends of the logs!
+And don’t worry too much if they’re not quite even – I definitely ended up with a few piddling little ones from the ends of the logs!

 Step 3: Boil the gnocchi

-Gnocchi (both potato gnocchi and ricotta gnocchi) cooks really, really quickly – maybe a minute or two in boiling water.
-You’ll know it’s cooked when the dumplings begin to float – just fish them out of the pan with a big slotted spoon.
+Gnocchi (both potato gnocchi and ricotta gnocchi) cook really, really quickly – maybe a minute or two in boiling water.
+You’ll know they’re cooked when the dumplings begin to float – just fish them out of the pan with a big slotted spoon.